Claims Processing Update as of January 28, 2026

 On April 15, 2025, the United States Bankruptcy Court for the Southern District of New York entered an Order appointing the PI and TPP Claims Administrators, authorizing the establishment of Claims Deadlines and claims objections procedures, and granting related relief (the “April 15, 2025 Order”).
 The PI Claims Administrator is Ed Gentle.
 Under the April 15, 2025 Order, the Bankruptcy Court approved procedures for the PI Claims Administrator to gather information from personal injury claimants in order to determine if a personal injury claimant will be eligible to get paid in accordance with the Thirteenth Amended Joint Chapter 11 Plan of Reorganization of Purdue Pharma L.P. and Its Affiliated Debtors (as may be amended, modified or supplemented, the “Plan”), the Purdue PI Trust Distribution Procedures for Non-NAS PI Channeled Claims (the “Non-NAS PI TDP”) and for NAS PI Channeled Claims (the “NAS PI TDP”), and the Purdue Personal Injury Trust Agreement (the “PI Trust”).
-These documents can be found under the Pleadings and Important Documents tab (except the PI Trust, which will be added before the hearing on the Plan).
-The Non-NAS PI TDP and the NAS PI TDP that are currently on this Website are substantially complete but may have minor revisions.
-The PI Trust, Non-NAS PI TDP and NAS PI TDP will be filed with the Bankruptcy Court before the hearing on the Plan and will be considered by the Bankruptcy Court for approval at the hearing to consider confirmation of the Plan on a date to be scheduled.
+These documents can be found under the Pleadings and Important Documents Tab.
+On November 18, 2025, the Court approved the Plan.

 NON-NAS PI CLAIMS